AndroidIDEOfficial/AndroidIDE/README.md

 You should have received a copy of the GNU General Public License along with AndroidIDE.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+Any violations to the license can be reported either by opening an issue or writing a mail to us directly.